pagnani/ArDCA.jl/README.md

 ## Install

-To install just use the package manager and do a
+To install the package, enter in Pkg mode by pressing the <kbd>]</kbd> key, then in the pkg prompt enter

 ```
 julia> using Pkg; Pkg.add("https://github.com/pagnani/ArDCA");
 ```
 ## Notebooks